klahrich/chiefhustler/content/posts/freedom.md

 The main risks I see are not being able to compound at 6% or not being able to maintain my current salary level.

-There is on the other potential upside if I manage to beat the 6% inflation-adjusted hurdle rate, if the family income increases, or if we decrease out expense ratio.
+On the other hand, there is potential upside if I manage to beat the 6% inflation-adjusted hurdle rate, if the family income increases, or if we decrease out expense ratio.